-I, David W. Purkey, Commissioner of Safety and Homeland Security, on behalf of the State of TENNESSEE, as requested by the Administrator as a condition of approval of a grant under the authority of 49 U.S.C. § 31102, as amended, certify that the State satisfies all the conditions required for MCSAP funding, as specifically detailed in 49 C.F.R. § 350.211.
+I, Jeff Long, Commissioner of TN Dept of Safety and Homeland Sec, on behalf of the State of TENNESSEE, as requested by the Administrator as a condition of approval of a grant under the authority of 49 U.S.C. § 31102, as amended, certify that the State satisfies all the conditions required for MCSAP funding, as specifically detailed in 49 C.F.R. § 350.211.